How Do You Remodel a Shower?

 These systems failed as they became wet.
 As a result, homes were damaged due to moisture, mold, and rot.
 This type of application is now illegal and not to code.

 It really is a bad idea and can cause destructive damage to your home.
 This system can also be extremely harmful to your health and safety.
 It’s the least expensive way to tile a shower.
 However, it’s also the worst.

 Cement boards are a combination of cement and reinforcing fibers.
-These are formed into 3 by 5 feet sheets, 1⁄4 to 1⁄2 inch-thick that are typically used as a tile backing board.
-These boards can be nailed or screwed to wood or steel studs to create a substrate for vertical tile surfaces.
+These 1⁄4 to 1⁄2 inch thick 3 by 5 foot sheets are typically used as a backing board for tile installations.
+They are nailed or screwed to wood or steel studs to create a substrate for vertical tile surfaces.

 The most common are HardiBacker®, Durock®, and WonderBoard®.
 Although preferred by many tile installers and contractors for its ease and speed of installation and lower cost, they will leak – I’ve seen it myself.
 The problem?
 Look at the picture.

 What do you see?
 You see lots of seams, nail, and screw penetrations.
 Something you can’t see is that the walls are not plumb and square because these panels are installed directly over the wall studs.
 When the tile and glass enclosure are installed, this becomes visible as the finished product has an “off” and unpolished appearance.